 2. Sales Order processing

-• When a sales order is received for the bundle item:
+When a sales order is created for the bundle item:

 3. Landed costs

-• When a Catalog Item is created with a BOM of Type = Kit to Order, Settle calculates the landed cost of the bundle by summing the landed costs of the component items, multiplied by their quantities in the BOM.
+When a Catalog Item has a BOM with Type = Kit to Order, Settle calculates the landed cost of the bundle by summing the landed costs of the component items multiplied by their quantities in the BOM.